mShubham18/GIT-ASSIGNMENT-3/Git-Workshop-Part-3.md

 ![](/TASK%20-%201/project.txt%20snapshot.png)

-1. Understand the message that appears when you try to merge the second branch and explain that message.
-In case of conflicts explain the steps taken to resolve the conflict.
+**Steps taken:**

+I took the following steps:

+1. Reviewed the conflict message thorougly to implement its resolution, i.e to merge the two changes from users.

+2. Checked if changes from user2 replaces changes from user1, if not proceed to next step

+3. Marked the conflict as resolved by adding the files to staging.
+4. Finally, committing the changes and confirming whether the changes have been made or not.

 ### Scenario 2: Add Files and Commit Together
 **Task:** You have worked on multiple files and want to add them and commit using a single command.